Speciality: Paediatric and Perinatal Pathology

 Academic pursuits are to be encouraged.
 The trainee will be expected to undertake and complete audits working with their consultant colleagues.
 The trainee will be expected to develop a good working relationship with their Pathology colleagues in General Histopathology and with their clinical colleagues.
 There will be an expectation for the trainee to participate in general histopathology educational opportunities relevant to Paediatric Pathology and generic competencies.

-This post is primarily based in the Department of Pathology, Laboratory Medicine of the Queen Elizabeth University Hospital and Royal Hospital for Children in Glasgow.
-Opportunity for rotation to Aberdeen Royal Infirmary is available.
-The trainee can also attend placements in departments including Genetics (Glasgow) and Neuropathology (Western General, Edinburgh).
+The training posts in Scotland are currently primarily based in Glasgow based in the Department of Pathology, Laboratory Medicine of the Queen Elizabeth University Hospital and Royal Hospital for Children in Glasgow and Aberdeen Royal Infirmary.
+Opportunity for rotation to Edinburgh Royal Infirmary will be available.
+The trainee can also attend placements in departments including Genetics and Neuropathology (Western General, Edinburgh).
 Further educational visits / short placements can be undertaken in other centres in Scotland and the rest of the UK tailored to the training requirements of the trainee and aligned to the RCPath Curriculum.

 |Programme Type||Deanery based or National: National |